LC-GHub/OneST-frontend/onest-fe/README.md

 5. After installation is completed, run ```npm start``` to start the app.
 6. Navigate to [localhost](http://localhost:3000) on your browser to view the app
 7. Run the backend, read [OneST](https://github.com/LC-GHub/OneST) 's READme.md to run the backend code.

+**Its usually not a good practice to commit .env file but it was pushed intentionally to show as an example**